 Friday, 1st January 2016 & Monday 4th January 2016 (New Year)

-We are closed for NHS Highland Protected Learning Time (PLT)
+We are closed from 1.00pm for NHS Highland Protected Learning Time (PLT)

 One afternoon per month all the practices in the East Highland area (including Drumnadrochit) are closed for staff training.
 This is to allow training time to update our skills in order that you, the patient, will benefit.